www.thementawai.com

 A Moment of Reunion Between Body and Soul

-Performed only during E’eruk, Lajo Simagere invites the souls of everyone present to gather and return.
+Performed usually only during E’eruk, Lajo Simagere invites the souls of everyone present to gather and return.

 The ritual begins with calling upon ancestral souls.
 The kerei make symbolic offerings and then gather around a bamboo container filled with carefully arranged colorful leaves — a powerful mediator and bridge to the spiritual world.
 They chant, invoking the souls of the living to assemble in the uma.

-Once it is believed that all souls have arrived, the kerei take their bells and a plate adorned with decorated food — an offering crafted to delight and attract — and move through the uma, searching for souls invisible to ordinary eyes.
-Through chant, bell, and precise ritual gestures, they coax them gently, one by one, onto the plate — a vessel capable of carrying what is fragile, wandering, and vital.
+Once it is believed that all souls have arrived, the kerei take their bells and a plate prepared with decorated food as an offering.
+They move through the uma, searching for souls invisible to ordinary eyes.
+Through chanting, the ringing of bells, and controlled ritual gestures, they guide the souls gently, one by one, onto the plate, which serves as a temporary place for them during the ritual.

 Finally, the kerei move from person to person around the uma, lowering the plate to each forehead.
-Through chants and ringing bells, they guide the soul briefly back into the body.
+Through chants and ringing bells, they guide the soul briefly back into its body.

 For a moment, body and soul reunite — worlds are reconciled, and harmony is restored.